Don’t let go turncoats, besiege their houses: Maryam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PIND DADAN KHAN: Vice President of the Pakistan Muslim League-Nawaz (PML-N) Maryam Nawaz has said that turncoats should not be let go and the houses of those should be besieged who have committed treachery at the difficult time of their parties.
+PIND DADAN KHAN: Vice President of the PML-N Maryam Nawaz has said that turncoats should not be let go and the houses of those should be besieged who have committed treachery at the difficult time of their parties.

 On Sunday, during her latest mass contact campaign — a 'Free Nawaz Sharif' rally in Khushab — she called on supporters to "heed the call by their party to march on Islamabad for the final shove to topple the government".
 "To drive the final nail in the coffin of this fake government, if your party PML-N calls on you to march on Islamabad, will you accompany me there?" she asked crowds gathered in a village off the Lillah interchange which gave her a rousing reception during her stop there.